-Abstract-Dense subtensor detection is a well-studied area, with a wide range of applications, and numerous efficient approaches and algorithms have been proposed.
-Existing algorithms are generally efficient for dense subtensor detection and could perform well in many applications.
-However, the main drawback of most of these algorithms is that they can estimate only one subtensor at a time, with a low guarantee on the subtensor's density.
+Dense subregion (subgraph & subtensor) detection is a well-studied area, with a wide range of applications, and numerous efficient approaches and algorithms have been proposed.
+Approximation approaches are commonly used for detecting dense subregions due to the complexity of the exact methods.
+Existing algorithms are generally efficient for dense subtensor and subgraph detection, and can perform well in many applications.
+However, most of the existing works utilize the state-or-the-art greedy 2-approximation algorithm to capably provide solutions with a loose theoretical density guarantee.
+The main drawback of most of these algorithms is that they can estimate only one subtensor, or subgraph, at a time, with a low guarantee on its density.
 While some methods can, on the other hand, estimate multiple subtensors, they can give a guarantee on the density with respect to the input tensor for the first estimated subsensor only.
-We address these drawbacks by providing both theoretical and practical solution for estimating multiple dense subtensors in tensor data.
-In particular, we guarantee and prove a higher bound of the lower-bound density of the estimated subtensors.
+We address these drawbacks by providing both theoretical and practical solution for estimating multiple dense subtensors in tensor data and giving a higher lower bound of the density.
+In particular, we guarantee and prove a higher bound of the lower-bound density of the estimated subgraph and subtensors.
 We also propose a novel approach to show that there are multiple dense subtensors with a guarantee on its density that is greater than the lower bound used in the state-of-the-art algorithms.
-We evaluate our approach with extensive experiments on several realworld datasets, which demonstrates its efficiency and feasibility.
+We evaluate our approach with extensive experiments on several real-world datasets, which demonstrates its efficiency and feasibility.

-Index Terms-Tensor, Dense Subtensor, Dense Subgraph, Multiple Subtensor Detection, Density Guarantee.
+Additional Key Words and Phrases: Dense Subtensor, Dense Subgraph, Multiple Subtensor Detection, Density Guarantee, Event Detection